hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/PWM.md

 #### Generate PWM in ATTiny85

-in this microcontroller we have three pins capable of PWM, that are PB0, PB1, PB3, and PB4.
+in this microcontroller we have four pins capable of PWM, that are PB0, PB1, PB3, and PB4.

-first config the direction of the desired pin as output by the help of `DDRB` register and bits `PORTB0`, `PORTB1`, and `PORTB4`.
+first config the direction of the desired pin as output by the help of `DDRB` register and bits `PORTB0`, `PORTB1`, `PORTB3`, and `PORTB4`.

 then set the timer mode as `FAST`, or `Phase Correct`: